-I recently learned that my eldest was stopping at a store on his way home from school, buying a pack of gum, and basically chewing the entire thing while doing homework before I even arrive home from work.
+I recently learned that my eldest was stopping at a store on her way home from school, buying a pack of gum, and basically chewing the entire thing while doing homework before I even arrive home from work.
 I read the ingredients on the pack of gum, and I was appalled.
-I’ve spent this kid’s entire life feeding him all organic, vegan food, and not even buying him toothpaste that has toxic ingredients, only to find out that he will apparently put ANYTHING into his body without even batting one of his long lush gorgeous eyelashes (he definitely didn’t get those from me!).
+I’ve spent this kid’s entire life feeding her all organic, vegan food, and not even buying toothpaste that has toxic ingredients, only to find out that she will apparently put ANYTHING into her body without even batting one of her long lush gorgeous eyelashes (she definitely didn’t get those from me!).

 Soooo…I went online and looked for some all-natural gum.
 There are surprisingly quite a few that I would approve of, but there was one that stood out to me as being the most cute and fun one.
 It’s difficult to get someone to break a habit unless there’s an incentive, right?
 So, in this case, I discovered there are quite a few incentives!

 TreeHugger bubble gum comes in a lot of fun flavors: Pomegranate, Lemonade, Wildberry, Watermelon, and Tangerine, just to name a few.
 We did a few tests of the gum, and below are the results of these tests.